wfi/maeden/README.md

 ## To Do

-* refactor into simulator proper and agent controller folders
+1. refactor into simulator proper and agent controller folders
-* catch error in server from faulty command input from controller and kill controller
+2. catch error in server from faulty command input from controller and kill controller
-* put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle
+3. put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle
-* create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well
+4. create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well
-* when simulation ends
+5. when simulation ends
 (in the case where eating the food is the ultimate goal), send disconnect signals to any other agents currently connected
-* in server loop, keep track of connected agents' energy even if they are deliberating; kill them if they run out of energy
+6. in server's processAgentActions() loop, if no action sent by an agent, let nextCommand be "wait" (or whatever)
-* adjust simulation time units to correspond to 'wait cost' and then deduct wait-cost every time-slice when agents do not act
+7. adjust simulation time units to correspond to 'wait cost' and then deduct wait-cost every time-slice when agents do not act
-* action cost incurred should reflect cost of actual action selected by agent plus wait costs since the last action (or connection if first action);
-this item may be obviated by previous item
-* fix the foundBase and killGrid interaction that is happening in Grid.java
+8. fix the foundBase and killGrid interaction that is happening in Grid.java
-* create associative array to store action costs, indexed by action character
+9. create map to store action costs, indexed by action character as key and associating energy cost as value
-* resolve conflict when two agents want to move into the same square
+10. resolve conflict when two agents want to move into the same square
-* track down problem with stochastic failure giving incorrect status; problem starts in `processAgentActions()` where `STOCHASTICISM`/`STOCHASTIC_RATE` is sometimes exercised
+11. track down problem with stochastic failure giving incorrect status; problem starts in `processAgentActions()` where `STOCHASTICISM`/`STOCHASTIC_RATE` is sometimes exercised
-* create wrapper server that will fork a simulation in specified world (do we really want this?)
+12. create wrapper server that will fork a simulation in specified world (do we really want this?)
-* upgrade documentation in Java sources to support javadoc
+13. upgrade documentation in Java sources to support javadoc
-* modify assignment of agent IDs to re-use IDs that have been released
-* remove restriction of single-digit agent IDs (i.e., limit of 10 agents)
+14. remove restriction of single-digit agent IDs (i.e., limit of 10 agents) -- check for consequences
-* add shield object or armor or chain mail, etc.
+15. add shield object or armor or chain mail, etc.
+16. modify assignment of agent IDs to re-use IDs that have been released
+17. ~~make To Do list numbered instead of bullets~~